MobilePayDev/MobilePay-Online/README.md

 ### Add an Event Listener to the parent page of the iframe (v2)

-The parent page can listen for posted messages through an event listener.
+The parent page can listen for events by adding an event listener to the IFrame.

-When the payment flow in MobilePay is complete, the iframe will by default be redirected to the return url specified, when the payment was created and just prior to that it will also post a message via ```javascript:postMessage()```, which the parent page can listen for via JavaScript.
-Using the event listener therefore allow you to 'override' the default behavior for example to update the parent page too.
+When the payment flow in MobilePay is finished, either because the payment was completed, rejected, cancelled or expired, the IFRame will by default redirect to the return url that was specified when creating the payment.

+Before the IFrame redirect applies, the IFrame will also post a message to all registered event handlers, giving any parent page the alternative option of handling any redirect flow instead, for example in the case where the parent page should update too.

-If the query parameter `version=2` is added to the website url, the post message behavior will be changed from the default v1, to the structured messages defined below.
+By adding the query parameter `version=2` to the IFrame src url, the published events will be changed from the default legacy version to the structured data for any registered event handlers.
+The main reason for upgrading to version 2 is to get access to the [universal link uri](#manually-engaging-the-app-from-the-parent-page).

+The only event currently published is `payment-flow-terminated--v2`.

 ```html
 <iframe